002A/ixora.io/projects/colorblindness/color-blindness-simulation-research.rst

   b_{c}
   \end{bmatrix}

 This color in the Linear RGB color space can be converted to the XYZ color space using a transformation matrix :math:`M_{sRGB}` obtained from `www.brucelindbloom.com <http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html>`_.
-This sRGB matrix is derived from the XYZ values of the `3 primaries <https://en.wikipedia.org/wiki/SRGB#The_sRGB_gamut>`_ used in this color space.
+This sRGB matrix is calculated from the XYZ values of the `3 primaries <https://en.wikipedia.org/wiki/SRGB#The_sRGB_gamut>`_ used in this color space.

 .. math::